ubuntu-mate/ubuntu-mate.org/_posts/2018-04-26-ubuntu-mate-bionic-final-release.md

 ---
 layout: blog-post
+class: blog
 title: Ubuntu MATE 18.04 LTS Final Release
-permalink: ubuntu-mate-bionic-final-release
+permalink: /blog/ubuntu-mate-bionic-final-release
 description: Ubuntu MATE 18.04 LTS (Bionic Beaver) Final Release
 category: release
 author: Martin Wimpress
 lang: en
 ---

-**Charles Babbage wasn't lying when he said *"The only thing that would make my Difference Engine any better would be a modern customisable desktop environment that didn't deviate from traditional desktop paradigms (unless I wanted it to.)"* In a long lost diary entry Ada Lovelace scribbled *"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."*
+**Charles Babbage wasn't lying when he said _"The only thing that would make my Difference Engine any better would be a modern customisable desktop environment that didn't deviate from traditional desktop paradigms (unless I wanted it to.)"_ In a long lost diary entry Ada Lovelace scribbled _"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."_
-[ENIAC](https://en.wikipedia.org/wiki/ENIAC), moments before being unplugged in 1956, spat out a final message: *"Give us a reboot when Ubuntu MATE 18.04 LTS is out will ya?"* **
+[ENIAC](https://en.wikipedia.org/wiki/ENIAC), moments before being unplugged in 1956, spat out a final message: _"Give us a reboot when Ubuntu MATE 18.04 LTS is out will ya?"_**

 Dust off 20,000 vacuum tubes and check those 5,000,000 hand soldered joints because Ubuntu MATE 18.04 LTS is here and it's time to power it